 “But they keep counting 500.
 It appears in figures provided by the Ministry of Health,” he said.

-Michael agreed with Fenton’s assessment of the collateral damage issue.
+He agreed with Fenton’s assessment of the collateral damage issue.

 “These are some of the lowest ratios ever,” he said.

-While the U.N. reports nine civilians killed for every Hamas fighter, “in reality, it’s 1.5 or 1.7 to 1, much lower than in Fallujah or Mosul.
-And under the most complicated conditions you can imagine,” he said.
+While the U.N. reports nine civilians killed for every Hamas fighter, “in reality, it’s 1.5 or 1.7 to 1, much lower than in Fallujah or Mosul, and under the most complicated conditions you can imagine,” he said.

 The coalition fighting ISIS faced a smaller, less equipped, less experienced group not deeply embedded in Iraq’s civil society, he said.